streamnative/pulsar-hub/connectors/google-bigquery-sink/2.8.3/google-bigquery-sink.md

 parallelism = 4
 ```

-> **Note**
->
+{% callout title="Note" type="note" %}
-> This is an effective way to increase parallelism when you encounter write bottlenecks.
+This is an effective way to increase parallelism when you encounter write bottlenecks.
 In addition, you need to pay attention to whether the write rate is greater than [BigQuery Rate Limits](https://cloud.google.com/bigquery/quotas#streaming_inserts).
+{% /callout %}

 ## Batch progress